Discovery Green Park in Downtown Houston, Texas

 - Lovers can spread out a blanket on the well-manicured lawn and whisper sweet nothings into each other’s ears.
 I wouldn’t be surprised to learn that some wedding proposals have taken place in this lovely spot.

 Discovery Green Park hosts many different types of entertainment all free of charge to the public.
-A trio was performing on the Sunday afternoon of our visit and not only did the melodic sounds please our ears, but obviously the little girl in the picture to the right liked what she was looking at and hearing as well.
+A trio was performing on the Sunday afternoon of our visit and not only did the melodic sounds please our ears, but obviously the little girl in the picture above liked what she was looking at and hearing as well.

 Why was the casual restaurant named The Lake House?
 On the other side of this bandstand stage area and adjacent to the lovely Jones Lawn is over an acre of water called Kinder Lake.